HorvatJosip/clothing-store/doc/Course Notes.md

       * `const compression = require('compression');`
       * `app.use(compression());`
 * For testing components, we can wrap them in `Profiler` component that takes in properties `id` which is used for identifying which profiler is logging the data and `onRender` which takes in the following parameters:
-  * id - the "id" prop of the Profiler tree that has just committed
+  * `id` - the "id" prop of the Profiler tree that has just committed
-  * phase - either "mount" (if the tree just mounted) or "update" (if it re-rendered)
+  * `phase` - either "mount" (if the tree just mounted) or "update" (if it re-rendered)
-  * actualDuration - time spent rendering the committed update
+  * `actualDuration` - time spent rendering the committed update
-  * baseDuration  estimated time to render the entire subtree without memoization
+  * `baseDuration` - estimated time to render the entire subtree without `memoization`
-  * startTime - when React began rendering this update
+  * `startTime` - when React began rendering this update
-  * commitTime - when React committed this update
+  * `commitTime` - when React committed this update
-  * interaction - the Set of interactions belonging to this update
+  * `interaction` - the Set of interactions belonging to this update
 * [Cheat sheet](https://houssein.me/progressive-react)

 ## Cool Stuff